flyinmryan/flyinmryan.github.io/README.md

 ﻿Sunlight Map

-This map uses a mix a several APIs to create an interactive Sunlight Map
+This map and data are loaded from several APIs to create an interactive Sunlight Map.

 Credit for the night shading goes to https://github.com/rossengeorgiev/nite-overlay

-The map is pulled from Google API.
+The map is pulled from Google Maps API.

 Current weather conditions/icons are from OpenWeatherMap.